 - Who Regulates Roofing Contractors in Kentucky: While there is no licensing authority, The Kentucky Roofing Contractors Association (KRCA) offers non-governmental certifications

-Kentucky does not have a licensing requirement for roofing contractors, and there is no government agency who ensures contractors engage in ethical business practices.
-However, the Kentucky Roofing Contractors Association is a trade agency who offers membership to reputable roofing contractors, manufacturers and suppliers.
+Kentucky does not have a licensing requirement for roofing contractors, and there is no government agency that ensures contractors engage in ethical business practices.
+However, the Kentucky Roofing Contractors Association is a trade agency that offers membership to reputable roofing contractors, manufacturers and suppliers.
 Contractors join this association to build consumer confidence in their services and to add an extra layer of legitimacy to their business.
 In order to qualify for membership in the KRCA, contractors must purchase and maintain a $10,000 roofing contractor surety bond.

 What is the Purpose of the Kentucky Roofing Contractor Bond?